The Best Lizards for Handling: Species That Welcome Your Touch

 Training and Taming Your Lizard

-All lizards can be aggressive and nervous around handling depending on their species, history, genetics, and their owner.
+All lizards can be aggressive and nervous if they get scared or uncomfortable.
 Most lizards can be tamed up to the point of tolerating and even enjoying frequent handling, though some lizards are more easily socialized than others.

 FAQS on Handling Lizards